MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 In this article, you'll learn how to create a OneLake shortcut that exposes the data in your KQL Database to all of [!INCLUDE [product-name](../includes/product-name.md)]'s experiences.

-This shortcut is a two-step process that requires you to enable data copy to OneLake, and then creating a shortcut in OneLake.
+This shortcut is a two-step process that requires you to enable data copy to OneLake, and then to create a shortcut in OneLake.
 Use this shortcut if you want to access your data in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without more management.

 To query referenced data from OneLake in your KQL Database, see [Create a OneLake shortcut](onelake-shortcut.md).